emacs-mirror/emacs/mps/manual/source/topic/format.rst

     visited.
-During a :term:`trace` this will in general be only the :term:`black` objects, though the :ref:`pool-lo` pool, for example, will walk all objects since they are validly formatted whether they are black or :term:`white`. :term:`Padding objects
-    <padding object>` may be visited at the pool class's discretion:
-    the :term:`client program` should handle this case.
+During a :term:`trace` this will in general be only the :term:`black` objects, though the :ref:`pool-lo` pool, for example, will walk all objects since they are validly formatted whether they are black or :term:`white`. :term:`Padding objects` may be visited at the pool class's discretion: the :term:`client program` should handle this case.

     The function ``f`` may not allocate memory or access any